 “It’s critically important to provide menstrual products, in the same way that we provide toilet paper,” said Brown.
 “Having a period and going to the bathroom are bodily functions that no one can prevent and if anything, when we do not provide and accommodate for menstrual products, it adds to the stigma of periods that make young girls feel ashamed for no reason.”

 A poll conducted by the NewYork Post found that 58% of women have felt embarrassed simply due to the fact that they were menstruating.

-Columbus School for Girls, Worthington Public Schools and United Schools Network are among the education institutions that are working towards reversing this stigmatized narrative by providing Aunt Flow products in their bathrooms.
+Columbus School for Girls, Worthington Public Schools and United Schools Network are among the educational institutions that are working towards reversing this stigmatized narrative by providing Aunt Flow products in their bathrooms.

 Our team is here to help you advocate for our quality, free menstrual products in your restrooms.
 You can reach out to us at email@example.com, learn more about advocacy from our blog, or simply submit our Get A Quote Form to get FLOWING!